 Too often situations are simply ignored, which can actually erode morale.
 The organization’s mission and goals should be clearly understood and pursued each day.
-If this isn’t occurring in one form or another then it should be addressed. #2.
-Clearly identify the problem
+If this isn’t occurring in one form or another then it should be addressed.

 If you as the manager cannot clearly explain what the issue is then there is no way you can help the employee improve.
 The responsibility for improvement actually lies with the manager in the beginning.
 Ensuring the issue is clearly understood is paramount.